Guilouf/AgenDjang/README.md

 - CSRF protection is enabled if `'rest_framework.authentication.SessionAuthentication',` is used.
  `CSRF_USE_SESSIONS` and `CSRF_COOKIE_HTTPONLY` should be at default "False" value.
  - If no user is logged, it still works but there is no `CSRF` protection indeed.
- - To prevent access to unauthenticated users, put `'agendjang.middleware.LoginRequiredAccess'` in your `MIDDLEWARE` list (be sure to have a login view, put this in project's `urls.py` to do a quick test:
+ - To prevent access to unauthenticated users specifically for the Agendjang app, put `'agendjang.middleware.LoginRequiredAccess'` in your `MIDDLEWARE` list (be sure to have a login view, put this in project's `urls.py` to do a quick test:
   `path('accounts/login/', auth_views.LoginView.as_view(template_name='admin/login.html')),`)